henrysdev/haystack/haystack/README.md

-# SafeSplit
+# Haystack

-SafeSplit is a small command-line utility for splitting up sensitive files into a user-determined number of indistinguishble, cryptographically secure fragments.
+Haystack is a small command-line utility for splitting up sensitive files into a user-determined number of indistinguishble, cryptographically secure fragments.

 ## Installation
 After cloning this repository, navigate to the top level of the project directory and run the following commands.